 The Lemon Drop cocktail is actually quite new when you compare it to the age of some of the classics.
 Its invention is attributed to Henry Africa’s in San Francisco which was established in 1970 by proprietor Norman Hobday.
 His vision for what came to be know as the “fern bar” included comfortable old furniture, antique lamps and giant fern plants, giving it the feel of a living room.
 The bar was an upscale hot spot for nicely-dressed men and women during the sexual revolution of the 1970’s and later, a popular “meet market” for 1980’s preppies.

 Despite its relatively recent conception, the Lemon Drop today finds its way onto many bar menus both as a cocktail and as a shot.
-I offer a refreshing twist on the recipe that includes a touch of lavender.
+We offer a refreshing twist on the recipe that includes a touch of lavender.
 This floral component pairs nicely with lemon, and if you can avoid the overpowering perfume effect that is so common with candles and air fresheners, this cocktail may win you over.
 However, it does require some simple preparation beforehand in order to pull it off.
-After a couple of tries to get this right, here's my recipe:
+After a couple of tries to get this right, here’s our recipe:

 Lavender Lemon Drop Cocktail